When you think of birds flying south for the winter, you probably don't imagine that their warm weather destination is... Connecticut!

 Annual Eagle Watches on the Connecticut River - Haddam, CT

 Eagle enthusiasts will enjoy land-based guided tours of several sites along the Connecticut River that allow for excellent eagle viewing.
 Tours begin at Eagle Landing State Park in Haddam, Connecticut, (or meet at the Audubon Shop in Madison) and are followed by a luncheon at Oliver's Restaurant & Taverne in Essex.
-2013 dates are January 26 and February 2, 9, 16 and 23 and March 2 from 8:30 a.m.
+2014 dates are February 1, 8, 15 and 22 and March 1 and 8 from 8:30 a.m.
 (7:45 if leaving from the shop) to about 1:15 p.m.
 Call ahead for reservations: Pre-registration is required, and tours often sell out.
 The tour price is $20 including lunch.
 For more information and reservations, call 203-245-9056 or toll free, 888-505-9056.

 Shepaug Dam Bald Eagle Observation Area - Southbury, CT

-Connecticut Audubon Society staff naturalists and volunteers will be on-hand to provide information and answer questions at the Shepaug Dam Bald Eagle Observation Area in Southbury from the last weekend of December through mid-March on Wednesdays, Saturdays and Sundays from 9 a.m. until 1 p.m.
+Connecticut Audubon Society staff naturalists and volunteers will be on-hand to provide information and answer questions at the Shepaug Dam Bald Eagle Observation Area in Southbury through March 7, 2014 on Wednesdays, Saturdays and Sundays from 9 a.m. until 1 p.m.
 Reservations are required and may be made by calling toll free, 800-368-8954, between 9 a.m. and 3 p.m.
-Tuesdays through Fridays through March 12.
+Tuesdays through Fridays through March 5.
 There is no fee.